 February 2011 saw the introduction of Android 3.0 and a UI paradigm that, for now, we will refer to by the Android 3.0 codename of "Honeycomb".
-Android 3.0 itself is exclusively targeted at tablets, though elements of the Honeycomb UI system will make it into future versions of Android that support phones as well.
-The Honeycomb UI is perhaps the biggest single change in Android since Android 0.9, before the first phones were available.
+Android 4.0 ("Ice Cream Sandwich") extended this framework to support phones.
+The Honeycomb-style UI is perhaps the biggest single change in Android since Android 0.9, before the first phones were available.
 And, the impacts of Honeycomb will resound through the Android ecosystem for a long time, as people adjust to make use of what we now have.